by Susan McCarthy

 Kids aren’t the only ones who make a calmer transition to the next activity with forewarning.
-If you know you have until 9 p.m. to work on your quilting, fifteen minutes before nine, finish the task at hand and start cleaning up.
+If you know you have until 9 p.m. to work on your quilting, fifteen minutes before nine, finish the task and start cleaning up.

 Unless you’re lucky enough to be able to leave things set up as they are so that you can return to them the next day, chances are you need to put things away, so your temporary craft space returns to being your home office space or your dining room table.